 - Visits the home each semester to meet on site with students and families

-- Processes concerns and assists in adjustment
+- Processes concerns and assists in adjustments

-Maranatha international student admissions is very selective based on student’s academic record, English proficiency and willingness to participate in the wide range of co-curricular and extra-curricular offerings.
+Maranatha international student admissions is very selective based on student’s academic record, English proficiency, and willingness to participate in the wide range of co-curricular and extra-curricular offerings.

 Most openings will be in grade 9, with grades 10 and 11 applications considered for a wait list.
-Applications are only considered for full academic years, beginning in August each year.
+Applications are only considered for full academic years, beginning in August of each year.
 No spring enrollment.

 APPLICANT QUALIFICATION REQUIREMENTS:

 - Academically motivated and successful (minimum of 80% overall score or 3.0 GPA)